 Australian Stamp Duty

-The stamp duty laws of the Australian Capital Territory are relevant to dealings in shares and ADRs of Telstra.
+The stamp duty laws of the Australian Capital Territory are relevant to dealings in the instalment receipts of shares of Telstra.
 Under those laws, the transfer of marketable securities or an interest in marketable securities is a dutiable transaction.